Mardcelo/mardcelo.github.io/Publications.md

 ### **Ways to Bench✅ Fuzzers** #Talk ###
 This talk was my first conference talk what i have done in-person and in major security conference.

+This talk was exclusively presented at AlligatorCon Krakow 2024.

 ---
 # **@ 2023**
 ---